Keith1039/Pygame-RPG/README.md

 I should probably make more descriptive function names for the manager classes so no one get's confused.
 I'll address that in another PR.

+# DialogueManager
+The class responsible for managing the text boxes and the accompanying dialogue.
+This class uses files to read from and a function in Rpg2.py draws out the information provided by this class.

 ## UI

 These classes are responsible for the user interface so things like the menus, minimap etc.